Directed by Sam Raimi

 Stone, then, can get left out, perhaps inevitably, flanked on one side by stars-to-be (DiCaprio, Crowe) and on the other by a Hackmaniac, but she's kind of perfect in a role that somewhat requires her to be the taciturn negative space against which the other stories play out (the Kid's arc and DiCaprio's performance being compelling in his self-destroying adolescent search for acknowledgment, while Crowe's Cort at least theoretically has a more rounded and interesting character than she does), but I actually would put Stone first, or first-after-Hackman, her stony determination being whittled down to ragged fury over the course of the film as Lady is effectively taken under Herod's tutelage to become the ruthless killer she hadn't been before he turned her into one.
 It's how the whole Batman side-quest she gets, involving the town pimp and an underage prostitute less-than-consensually initiated into her profession, comes off as an extremely necessary part of her story, even if it's at something of a right angle to the plot.

 The pastiche, meanwhile, situates The Quick and the Dead in an unusual place for a late-period Western.
 Wikipedia calls it "revisionist," but I'm not sure a less revisionist Western had existed in over thirty years, with the most plainly marked-out white and black hats you can imagine.
-Well, at least thematically: I guess my least favorite thing about The Quick and the Dead is Dante Spinotti's photography, which is successful (and it's always technically audacious, insofar as it's a Sam Raimi movie), but pushed so far into brown—dusty sepias, leaden skies, and orange skins, at least on the white folks, and underlined by uniform dark brown or black costuming—that if it were much longer than 104 minutes, it could get tiresome, and it's an aesthetic only broken a few times, for a gunfight in a rainstorm, which is gray, and in flashback sequences, which is pretty much the same but desaturated to hell and actively ugly.
+Well, at least thematically: I guess my least favorite thing about The Quick and the Dead is Dante Spinotti's photography, which is successful (and it's always technically audacious, insofar as it's a Sam Raimi movie), but pushed so far into brown—dusty sepias, leaden skies, and orange skins, at least on the white folks, and underlined by uniform dark brown or black costuming—that if it were much longer than 104 minutes, it could get tiresome, and it's an aesthetic only broken a few times, for a gunfight in a rainstorm, which is gray, and in flashback sequences, which are pretty much the same but overexposed to hell and actively ugly.
 In any case, the closest we get to moral grayscale is either Cort, whose face-turn, which happened years earlier, is never really in question, or the Kid, who, strictly speaking, isn't really a lead, and whose role is mostly to reemphasize the villain's villainy.

 I belabor it because the upshot is it has no interest at all in revising the Western, rather than just enjoying what you can do with the Western, and a Western in the spaghetti mode specifically in acknowledged debt to Sergio Leone, though other than what seems like the pretty unavoidable recourse to "extreme close-ups of people's eyes" in a gunfighting movie (and it's not even "Scope extreme close-ups of people's eyes"), it doesn't feel that Leone-y to me.
 It's equally disinterested in mythmaking or in interrogating myths, fascinated instead with the carnival of violence the plot permits.
 (Entry into Redemption, in fact, is accompanied by its Dia de Muertos celebration.)

-It does, then, feel like a Sam Raimi film—good Lord, does it—and wherever you rank it in his filmography, it is almost undeniably the most "Sam Raimi film" outside of the Evil Dead trilogy and maybe Darkman, with almost every single shot (and I mean that without hyperbole, so hundreds and hundreds of them) deeply considered in terms of how to make it intoxicatingly weird, from the characteristic zooms and swoops to angles so acute the camera must be literally buried in the ground to have captured it, to the discontinuous editing, and probably most egregiously a pair of Vertigo dolly-zooms edited against one another and, since even this wasn't loud and garish enough for Raimi, each also canted at a queasy 45 degrees.
+It does, then, feel like a Sam Raimi film—good Lord, does it—and wherever you rank it in his filmography, it is almost undeniably the most "Sam Raimi film" outside of the Evil Dead trilogy and maybe Darkman, with almost every single shot (and I mean that without hyperbole, so hundreds and hundreds of them) deeply considered in terms of how to make it intoxicatingly weird, from the characteristic zooms and swoops to angles so acute the camera must be literally buried in the ground to have captured it, to the discontinuous editing, and probably most egregiously a pair of Vertigo dolly-zooms edited against one another and, since even this wasn't loud and garish enough for Raimi, each also canted at a woozy 45 degrees.
 Though my second-favorite thing in the movie is a montage where an image of a laughing Herod on what amounts to a throne floats around the screen in a black void.

 It's po-faced and severe enough in its narrative that it's never really in danger of becoming full-tilt self-parody, but it is almost always funny (maybe the better description would be "delightful in its manic invention"), reaching for some aggressive cartoonish abstraction of "Western shootout" in every duel.
 This is, of course, where all the more frivolous performances come in, though even the central quartet of more serious performances are indulged in the same ludicrous style, so that virtually every single death in this film about a shooting tournament—and which therefore boasts a double-digit body count—is approached with the intention of making it a beautiful aesthetic object first, and a meaningful exploration of violence second.
 (There are only two exceptions to the rule.
 The more important one comes in that flashback that snakes through the whole film and which comes off initially as, not to be mean about it, dead air, in its detailing of how Lady's father perished at Herod's hands; it ends up justifying itself completely, including in the way it's withheld the specific reason that Ellen became an expert gunslinger.
 The other exception is a bit of a spoiler, but suffice it to say that one of the core quartet dies, and their end is treated as an actual human death, which after well over an hour of video game deaths is as disorienting and destabilzing a gambit as the untethered wackiness was.)
 I'm not sure it was the conscious point, but it has the effect of aligning you at the outset more with the bad guy's perspective than with the hero's, inviting you to grin alongside Herod, until such point as Lady at last consents to her transformation into a weapon capable of challenging him.

 I could, honestly, understand somebody who just hated it.
 It's something of a formal exercise—seeing how far Raimi can stretch the realist boundaries of the Western (or, hell, even just "action cinema" generally) before they completely snap.
 It's a thrilling formal exercise, though, and the most impressive thing about it is the amount of variety and personality Raimi packs into each of the individual duels, which are almost uniformly staged identically—"two guys stand on opposite ends of street; fire at the first bell of the hour"—and I love how he treated this constraint as a challenge to be worked within rather than something to be worked around.
 But I'd say it transcends any exercise, if for nothing else than the very last beat of the very last duel, staged amidst roiling flames, which, in its use of a long shadow on the ground with a piece missing, is probably my favorite single anti-realist gesture in Raimi's whole career (and therefore, I suppose, my favorite single shot in any Raimi film).
 But that's not the limit of it.
 For all that style for its own sake seems to have been Raimi's goal, it's a wonderfully disciplined and dense work of visual storytelling, so that even the showboatiest moments build upon one another for real effect, not least a number of split-diopter shots that bifurcate action between foreground and background and demand you pay attention to every detail.
 The good news is that as overwhelming as it is, it's almost impossible not to pay attention to it.
 If you don't like one abrasive application of style, another will be along shortly.
-And better yet, it's a surprisingly investing intertwined set of stories tied to a great Western hero (turns out it was interested in some mythmaking after all), her emotional stakes maybe pushed further back into the film's runtime than they "should" be—but for all that, perhaps striking with even greater impact when, finally, and shockingly, they do arrive.
+And better yet, it's a surprisingly investing intertwined set of stories tied to a great Western hero (turns out it was interested in some mythmaking after all), the full scope of her emotional stakes maybe pushed further back into the film's runtime than they "should" be—but for all that, perhaps striking with even greater impact when, finally, and shockingly, they do arrive.